MemoryofLight/startup/README.md

 That is not an exhaustive list but mostly what I learned is that CSS is very complicated and frustrating especially because I'm still trying to figure out how everything interacts.
 As I went through the Simon doc and typed out everything you had in the original simon, I made sure to understand what every property and parameter meant so that I could absorb it better.
 I also learned a lot about bootstrap custom classes and how they make life a little easier especially with their prefabricated color schemes.
 ## Startup What I learned Feb.
 20
 I learned that I actually really dread making these websites.
 I think I might have bitten off more than I can chew with this project and everything else I have going on.
 It makes me nauseous to even open up my html and css files.
 I learned a lot about how to display things and also how not to display things unfortunately that was a large portion of my time.
 I learned how to link CSS files and align different display forms.
 I figured out how to put in background images and how to move them to exact positions.
 I basically solidified my knowledge of all the things I have learned thus far to do with syntax and formatting for CSS.
 I also learned how to efficiently look things up to do with html and css.
 The rest of my notes are added throughout this file with tidbits I want to remember.
+## Simon What I learned March 4
+Okay so this was actually a very helpful assignment.
+I was feeling very discouraged and overwhelmed by the javascript modules because I wasn't understanding, but as I went through the logic of simon and looked up things when I didn't understand, I was able to understand every part of the javascript.
+Replicating it might be hard but I made sure to type it all out so I could get it in my fingers and memory better.
+I got a much better grasp on promises and async/await.
+I also understand a little better how to create and insert elements into the DOM.
+Thank heavens there weren't that many arrow functions though.
+Also I learned a bit more about destructuring when it comes to iterating through a loop which I didn't know was possible at the same time.
 ## Class Stuff
 - `ssh -i filename ubuntu@IPaddress`
  server link: https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#ElasticIpDetails:AllocationId=eipalloc-063765021d2a9237d